Welcome | Get started | Dive | Contribute | Topics | Reference | Changes | More

 VatProductInvoice #177 ('SLS 15/2015')

-We have an invoice and now we can call its XMLMaker.make_xml_file() method to render its XML file and then validate it:
+We have an invoice and now we can call its XMLMaker.make_xml_file() method to render its XML file:

-The logger message lies a bit, right now the jinja.XmlMaker.make_xml_file() method does nothing when the validator file ends with “.sch”.
-This is because we didn’t yet find a way to run Schematron validation under Python.
+Right now the jinja.XmlMaker.make_xml_file() method does nothing when the validator file ends with “.sch”.
+Because we didn’t yet find a way to run Schematron validation under Python.
 If you look at the code, you can see that we tried lxml and saxon.

 The third and most promising method is tested in the following snippet.
 It is Robbert Harms’ pyschematron package.